21 Important Things to Do Before an International Trip

 How to Save Money to Travel the World: 31 Tips + Tricks!

-Having a number in mind (though this is a very, very old post, we still stand by this formula for calculating your travel budget) will not only keep you from overspending, it’ll also keep you from underspending in the early planning stages.
+Having a specific number in mind will not only keep you from overspending, it’ll also keep you from underspending in the early planning stages.

 You don’t want to get to the end of your trip and realize you could have splurged on that once-in-a-lifetime opportunity after all!